bob-fornal/wheel-of-edje/README.md

 All other JavaScript files have appropriate unit tests.

-1. edit-page.js
-2. menu.js
+1. TODO: spinner.js (due to complexity of canvas, will test minimally)
+2. TODO: storage.js (due to complexity of mocking, will test minimally)
-3. overlay.js
+3. overlay.js (due to complexity of canvas, will not test)
-4. spinner.js
+4. TODO: edit-page.js
-5. storage.js

 ## Firebase